cerai-iitm/policybot/README.md

 streamlit run streamlit_app.py
 ```

+## Features (Modes of Chat)
+1. Regular Chat: A standard chat setup with RAG (Retrieval-Augmented Generation) enabled.

+2. Single PDF Chat: Upload a PDF and ask questions specifically about its content (RAG is applied only to that PDF).

+3. Direct Chat: No RAG; you can provide context manually within the chat itself.

 ## Notes
 - Ensure Ollama is running before starting the chatbot.
 - The preprocessing step is required every time new PDFs are added.